io-eric/webcc/README.md

 - **Polling**: The C++ application polls this buffer (e.g., once per frame) to process pending events.

 ### Schema Generation
-The toolchain generates `src/webcc_schema.h` which embeds command definitions directly into the binary.
+The toolchain generates `src/cli/webcc_schema.h` which embeds command definitions directly into the binary.
 This avoids the need to parse `schema.def` at runtime.

 ### Compilation & Linking
 WebCC acts as a wrapper around `clang++`.
 It:
 1.  **Scans** your code to determine which Web APIs are used.
 2.  **Generates** a tree-shaken `app.js` containing only the necessary JS glue code for the features you use.
 3.  **Compiles** your C++ code to WebAssembly.
+4.  **Caches** compiled object files in a `.webcc_cache` directory (located inside the output directory) to speed up subsequent builds.

 ### Resource Handles vs. Strings
 To maximize performance, WebCC uses **integer handles** to reference resources (like DOM elements, Canvases, Audio objects, and WebGL programs).